aliuygur/wait-for/README.md

 # add go bin path to your startup shell, bash in this case
 echo 'export PATH="~/go/bin:$PATH"' >> ~/.bashrc

-# quick run from there with
+# quick run from there like this.
+If either fails it will return error code and messages to match
-tcp-wait -hp localhost:8080 -t 5
+tcp-wait -hp localhost:8080,localhost:9090 -t 5

 # for help just run with no flags
 tcp-wait -h